-You may have forgotten everything you’ve studied, but there are some things that will stick with you even after you’ve graduated and gone on to ‘adult life’.
-The chill out sessions with your buddies, the delicious yet cheap food from the canteens, and the many student discounts.
+You may have forgotten everything you’ve studied, but some things will always stick with you even after you’ve graduated and gone on to adulthood.
+The memorable chill out sessions with your buddies, the delicious yet cheap food from the canteens, and the many student discounts.
 Ah, fun times.

 Something else you’ll never forget: the infamous ghost stories in your school.
 The ones that have been passed down through generations.
 Those that seniors love sharing at orientation camps, because nothing helps the freshies bond a little faster than instilling some fear in them before a night walk right?

-Since Halloween is round the corner, we’ve put together a list of ghost stories in Singapore’s polytechnics and universities, as told by students and alumnus – so you can ‘relive’ your poly or uni experience through these legendary tales.
+With Halloween around the corner, we’ve compiled a list of ghost stories in Singapore’s polytechnics and universities, as told by students and alumnus, so you can ‘relive’ your poly or uni experience through these legendary tales.

 Most RP students will agree that there’s just something about the E2 building that makes it very eerie.
-Maybe it’s the lack of natural light or the maze of dimly lit corridors, but people always felt like someone or something was watching them when they walked along the corridors.
+Maybe it’s the lack of natural light or the maze of dimly lit corridors, but people have always felt like someone or something was watching them when they walk along the corridors there.

-In one of the most popular stories of E2, there’s a little girl called Sally who haunts the building.
-They say that she’s a lonely child and if you say her name three times at Level 3, she will appear and ask you to play with her.
+In one of the most popular tales, there’s supposedly a little girl called Sally who haunts the E2 building.
+They say that Sally’s a lonely child and if you say her name three times at Level 3, she will appear and ask you to play with her.

-There are multiple accounts of sightings and feelings of unease when you use the toilets at W6 or W3 (just to name a few).
-Some say that there is always one cubicle that’s locked from the inside even though it’s empty, and it cannot be unlocked either.
+There have been multiple accounts of ghostly sightings at the W6 and W3 toilets (just to name a few).
+Some say that there is always one cubicle that’s locked from the inside even though it’s empty, and it cannot be unlocked.
 Others say you can hear weird noises like the running of the tap or even a girl crying from inside the cubicle even though there’s no one.

 Grandmother and Grandson

-It’s supposed to be against the rules for students to stay overnight in the Club Rooms but a group of students decided to sleep overnight in their club room after finishing up some work.
+It’s against the rules for students to stay overnight in the Club Rooms but a group of students decided to spend the night in their club room after finishing up some work.

 At night, they locked the room and turned off the lights so that the security guards wouldn’t see them.
 In the middle of the night, they heard a knock on the door but they just hid because they thought it was the security guard going on his rounds.
 After awhile, they heard another knock.
 This time, it was louder.
 Then, they heard the voice of an old woman asking, “did you see my grandchild?”